- No products in the cart.

 It may be caused by other conditions too.
 Like, if your infant s exposed to contaminated soil, dust or air.

-So, keep your infant safe from raw honey until he crosses 12 months and from contaminated soil or dust.
+So, keep your infant safe from raw honey until the baby crosses 12 months and from contaminated soil or dust.

 Raw honey is nutritional and healthy for children and adults.
 However, for infants below 12 months old, it may cause botulism.
 There are a lot of other health benefits of raw honey.

 Raw honey has good nutritional value for all.
 However, A paediatrician – Jay Hoecker, at Mayo clinic U.S.A, observed that raw honey to infants might cause infant botulism.

 So, avoid giving honey to infants below 12 months old.
 However, children and adults can enjoy raw honey health benefits forever.
 To choose raw honey, one must have good knowledge of choosing it.
 Therefore, here is complete information on choosing pure honey.